pmbittner/Polypropylene/README.md

 - **Property Dependencies**: Property types can specify dependencies on other properties with `PAX_PROPERTY_DEPENDS_ON`.
 A property can only be added to an entity if all its dependencies are met.
-Thus, a properties can always assume that at least one property of each depending type is present in their entity.
+Thus, properties can always assume that at least one property of each depending type is present in their entity.
 In our example, `Cheese` can only be added to the `Pizza` if it contains `TomatoSauce`.

 ... and thereby is: